Edmund Husserl: Legacy

 Eugen Fink was a close associate of Husserl during the 1920s and 1930s.
 He wrote the Sixth Cartesian Meditation which Husserl said was the truest expression and continuation of his own work.
 Fink delivered the eulogy for Husserl in 1938.

 Roman Ingarden, an early student of Husserl at Freiburg, corresponded with Husserl into the mid-1930s.
 Ingarden did not accept, however, the later transcendental idealism of Husserl which he thought would lead to relativism.
 Ingarden has written his work in German and Polish.
 In his Spór o istnienie świata (Ger.: "Der Streit um die Existenz der Welt", Eng.: "Dispute about existence of the world"), he created his own realistic position, which also helped to spread phenomenology in Poland.

 Max Scheler met Husserl in Halle in 1901 and found in his phenomenology a methodological breakthrough for his own philosophy.
 Scheler, who was at Göttingen when Husserl taught there, was one of the original few editors of the journal Jahrbuch für Philosophie und Phänomenologische Forschung (1913).
 Scheler's work Formalism in Ethics and Nonformal Ethics of Value appeared in the new journal (1913 and 1916) and drew acclaim.
-The personal relationship between the two men, however, became strained, due to Scheler's legal troubles, and Scheler returned to Munich.
-Although Scheler later criticised Husserl's idealistic logical approach and proposed instead a "phenomenology of love", he states that he remained "deeply indebted" to Husserl throughout his work.
+The personal relationship between the two men, however, became strained due to Scheler's legal troubles, and Scheler returned to Munich.
+Although Scheler later criticised Husserl's idealistic logical approach and proposed a "phenomenology of love" instead, he states that he remained "deeply indebted" to Husserl throughout his work.

 Nicolai Hartmann was once thought to be at the center of phenomenology, but perhaps no longer.
 In 1921, the prestige of Hartmann, the neo-Kantian, who was Professor of Philosophy at the University of Marburg, was added to the Movement; he "publicly declared his solidarity with the actual work of die Phänomenologie."
 Yet Hartmann's connections were with Max Scheler and the Munich circle; Husserl himself evidently did not consider him a phenomenologist.
 His philosophy, however, is said to include an innovative use of the method.

 Emmanuel Levinas in 1929 gave a presentation at one of Husserl's last seminars in Freiburg.
-Also that year, he wrote on Husserl's Ideen (1913) a long review published by a French journal.
+Also that year, he wrote a long review of Husserl's Ideen (1913) published by a French journal.
 With Gabrielle Peiffer, Levinas translated into French Husserl's Méditations cartésiennes (1931).
 He was at first impressed with Heidegger and began a book on him, but broke off the project when Heidegger became involved with the Nazis.
 After the war he wrote on Jewish spirituality; most of his family had been murdered by the Nazis in Lithuania.
 Levinas then began to write works that would become widely known and admired.